AnIdiotsGuide/discordjs-bot-guide/getting-started/the-long-version.md

 > An alternative: [c9.io](https://c9.io/).
 I personally appreciate c9.io as it's a full VPS with a great editor \(Ace\) and installing node, discord.js and all dependencies, then running the bot, is easy.
 You can't host it there, but you can certainly develop there. _This is not an endorsement_.

 Once you have the required software, the next step is to prepare a _space_ for your code.
 Please don't just put your files on your desktop it's... unsanitary.
 If you have more than one hard drive or partition, you could create a special place for your development project.
 Mine, for example, is `D:\devel\` , and my bot is `d:\devel\omnicbot\` .
 Once you've created a folder, open your CLI \(command line interface\) in that folder.
 Linux users, you know how.
-Windows users, here's a trick: SHIFT+RightClick in the folder, then choose the 'secret' command **Open command window here**.
+Windows users, here's a trick: SHIFT+RightClick in the folder, then choose the "secret" command **Open command window here**.
 Magic!

 And now ready for the next step!